RohithKarnati/Snake-And-Ladder/ReadMe.txt

 5. Player should get max dice number to move their symbol in board

 Flow:
+-> Size of dice is 6 in code can be changed further
+-> Every player will have initial point as -1,-1
--> Until player gets maximum number they can't start game -> If user got max number he/she will get another chance to play -> If user needs to move a cell which is already occupied by another player then also he/she will get a chance -> Who ever first reaches the board last cell will be considered as winner
+-> Until player gets maximum number they can't start game -> If user got max number he/she will get another chance to play start point will be updated to 0,0 -> If user needs to move a cell which is already occupied by another player then also he/she will get a chance -> Who ever first reaches the board last cell will be considered as winner